What Can I Be Owed for Permanent Canalicular Stenosis?

 Sanofi-Aventis manufactured Taxotere to treat various cancers, including:

 The drug finds and attacks cancer cells in the body, shrinking them, so they don’t spread.
 A doctor can administer it intravenously once a week, once every other week, or once every three weeks.
-The Taxotere regimen doesn’t seem to influence whether a patient experiences negative side effects.
+The Taxotere regimen doesn’t seem to influence whether a patient experiences negative side effects – such as hair loss or problems with nails.

 According to lawsuits, Sanofi knew about the risk of developing Canalicular Stenosis while taking Taxotere but didn’t include warnings on original packaging labels.
 Despite performing studies and discovering the side effects, the manufacturer decided to hide its findings from the Food and Drug Administration, doctors, and patients.
 It wasn’t until years later that the drug company finally revised its warning labels to include the risk of developing Canalicular Stenosis while on a Taxotere regimen.